lawrencecandilas/lsc/doc/schemadef.md

 * Table Metadata Attributes
   * Appearance
-  * Requirements
   * Allowed Actions
-  * Defaut Values
+  * Default Values
+  * Delete Action Related
   * Dependency Relationships
+  * Requirements
   * Row Methods
-  * Delete Action Related
 * Column Metadata Attributes
   * Appearance
   * The "In-Journey" - What Puts Data In The Column (And How)?